Artificial Intelligence course structure

 You’ll learn to:

-• Understand the debates around the development, emergence and adoption of digital technologies
+• Demonstrate in-depth understanding of the parameters of historical and contemporary debates around the development, emergence, and adoption of AI/machine learning/robot technologies

 Robotics (10 credits)